Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/13_shifting_ground/index.md

 ## Inserting the ground and sky quads

-First, check you have imported the `Grid` texture the MGCB.
+First, ensure you imported the `Grid` texture into MGCB.

-### Instanciating ground and sky
+### Instantiating ground and sky

-In the `Game1.cs` class, we will create two instances of the `ShiftingTexture` class, one for the ground and one for the sky.
-We will also set their position, orientation and scale, update them and draw them.
+In `Game1.cs` create two `ShiftingTexture` instances, one for ground and one for sky, orient them appropriately, then load, update and draw them.

 > [!NOTE]
 >
-> We shall orientate the shifting speed in opposite directions, for the ground and the sky quads will be orientated upside down, along the x-axis.
-This is because *face culling*: a 3D model is not rendered if it is not facing the camera.
-This is a performance optimization that is used in most 3D engines.
+> We use opposite shift directions because the ground and sky quads are oriented opposite to each other (one is upside down).
+Indeed, *face culling* causes a quad not facing the camera to be culled, so we orient things accordingly.

 ```csharp
 public class Game1 : Game